Diego-Zen/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 ### [2.
 Hello, print](./2-print.py)
-* Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+* Write a Python script that prints exactly "Programming is like building a multilingual puzzle", followed by a new line.

 ### [3.
 Print integer](./3-print_number.py)